anjalys/EquiVox-Dual-View-Audio-Deepfake-Detection-Pipeline/README.md

 ## Overview

+Voice deepfakes are increasingly used for scam calls and biometric fraud.
 Audio deepfake detectors are typically evaluated on a single overall accuracy number, which can hide meaningful differences in how well they actually perform across different speakers.
 A detector that looks strong on average could still be quietly unreliable for specific individuals — a real risk in any biometric security system.

 This project addresses that by pairing dual-view detection with an explicit per-speaker fairness audit, rather than assuming a good average result means uniformly good protection: